afzal442/keptn-pg-killerway/keptn-end-to-end-delivery/intro.md

 2. An approval step will be added to ensure a human must always click “go” before a production release
 3. Improve on the manual approval step and instead use an automated quality gate.
 Add Prometheus to the cluster to monitor the workloads.
 Add SLO-based quality evaluations to ensure no bad build ever makes it to production.
 4. Add a quality evaluation in production, post rollout.
 5. When a bad deployment occurs, the evaluation will fail and a remediation action will be taken by a remediation provider.
-In the demo this mean `helm` scales the deployment.
+In the demo this means `helm` scales the deployment.

 ## While You're Waiting...